Skip to content

 Click the ‘Edit’ option in the drop-down menu to edit, all changes made to the product will be saved in real time.
 To delete the product, click on the ‘Delete’ option.
 A warning will appear asking if you are sure you want to delete the product.
 If you are certain, click ‘Remove’ and your product will be deleted.

-Note: If a product is actively tied to other configurations a warning pop-up will appear which means you will need to make adjustments to those configurations before you can delete the product
+Note: If a product is actively tied to other configurations a warning pop-up will appear which means you will need to make adjustments to those configurations before you can delete the product.

-Name Column - The name given to the product within your company.
+Name - The name given to the product within your company.
 This name will appear in the drop-down for the ‘Product’ field in the ‘Loan Details’ widget within the Application Dashboard.

 Locations - In this menu, you can select the provinces the product can be used within.
 This may be appropriate if you segment your pricing by province.